RomhaShwangzaw/AirBnB_clone_v2/web_static/README.md

-## web_static
-is a continuation of the AirBnB clone project, where we will create static web pages, by using HTML and CSS styling.
+This part of the AriBnB clone is the web static part where we will create HTML and CSS styling